-To pay for basic services like police, schools, firefighters, libraries, and hospitals, the government of Garden City, Kansas collects taxes.
+To pay for basic services like police, schools, firefighters, libraries, and hospitals, the government of Garden City, Michigan collects taxes.

 Residents of Garden City are legally required to pay their taxes.
 Failure to do so can result in civil penalties, criminal fines, and even imprisonment.

-Sources of Tax Dollars in Garden City, Kansas
+Sources of Tax Dollars in Garden City, Michigan

-Taxes can come from a wide variety of sources in Garden City, Kansas, such as sales tax, administrative/licensing fees, and tolls.
+Taxes can come from a wide variety of sources in Garden City, Michigan, such as sales tax, administrative/licensing fees, and tolls.

-How Can a Garden City, Kansas Tax Attorney Help?
+How Can a Garden City, Michigan Tax Attorney Help?

-In Garden City, Kansas, many different laws and regulations govern taxes, making the theoretically simple task of determining one's tax liability pretty convoluted.
+In Garden City, Michigan, many different laws and regulations govern taxes, making the theoretically simple task of determining one's tax liability pretty confusing.
 On top of that, there are many different breaks and exemptions that apply to specific types of groups and individuals, further complicating things.